 out of print

-The Church's bridal feast: A Syriac homily for Epiphany.
-Syriac text edited and translated by Sebastian Brock.
+The Church's bridal feast.
+A Syriac hymn for Epiphany.
+The text is edited from the Syriac Orthodox Fenqitho, and translated, by Sebastian Brock.
 14 pp., 1992.
 Types: Cambridge small estrangela (designed after the handwriting of F. C. Burkitt) and Monotype Garamond.
 ISBN 0 9511627 2 1.

 out of print